GabeALopez/CTF-Writeups/HTB/WebChallenges/RenderQuest.md

 Going down to the last parts of the 'getTpl' function, we see that it uses a function called tmpl.Execute() where it seems that it renders the remote file.
 With this we know that the server will attempt to reach out to a remote server to render a file.
 This being the case, let's try to spin up a python web server and get the website to reach to it just to see if we get a hit.

-**NOTE:** the following header is how I did troubleshooting to figure out how to get the website to connect to the python web server as I had some trouble trying to get website to do this.
+**NOTE:** the following header is how I did troubleshooting to figure out how to get the website to connect to the python web server as I had some trouble trying to get the website to do this.
 If you want to skip this, click [here](#exploitation)

 ## Troubleshooting